-On Saturday 5 March 2022 the community came together to celebrate Springvale Community Hub.
+On Saturday 5 March the community came together to celebrate Springvale Community Hub.

-The festivities were opened by a Bunurong Elder as part of a Welcome to Country, followed by a range of performances from local cultural groups throughout the afternoon.
-Local services and organisations such as Wellsprings for Women, Springvale Neighbourhood House, Maralinga Community Gardens and many more provided free activities for families, a range of workshops were held inside the building, and rides and a silent disco were among the popular outdoor offerings.
+The festivities were opened by a Bunurong Elder and there were a range of performances from local cultural groups throughout the afternoon.
+Local services and organisations provided free activities for families, a range of workshops were held inside the building and rides and a silent disco were among the popular outdoor offerings.

 Inclement weather cleared enough for the duration of the event, and over 4000 people attended the day.
-The event was an opportunity for the community to connect with local services, celebrate the diversity of the Springvale area and explore the new Springvale Community Hub.
+Community and stallholder feedback was collected on the day and was positive.